How The Whole Trump Impeachment Process Works

 Yes, twice.
 The first presidential impeachment in the U.S. was of Andrew Johnson in 1868 and the second was of Bill Clinton in 1998.
 If you need a refresher, Clinton famously claimed he “did NOT have sexual relations with THAT woman.”
 Clinton swore to it under oath, and Republicans accused him of perjuring himself when it was revealed that he did have an affair with then-White House intern Monica Lewinsky.
 The Senate ultimately deemed that his bad behavior did not qualify under the “high crimes and misdemeanors” requirement to be removed from office.

 Although many believe that President Richard Nixon was impeached from office, he actually stepped down before giving the House the opportunity to move toward an impeachment resolution.
 Other than all that, while two presidents have been impeached, no President in U.S. history has ever actually been removed from office.

+Six committees in the House of Representatives are currently investigating Trump.
+They are the Judiciary, Intelligence, Ways and Means, Financial Services, Oversight and Foreign Affairs.
+Collectively, they will present evidence to Pelosi as House Speaker to make the final call.
+The investigation will go beyond just his presidency, too: Donald Trump’s entire past is and will continue to be under a microscope.

 Advertisement